tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 globals:

-> The 'globals' container maintains the set of global TE attributes that can be applicable to TE tunnel(s) and interface(s).
+> The 'globals' container maintains the set of global TE attributes that can be applicable to TE Tunnel(s) and interface(s).

 tunnels:

-> The 'tunnels' container includes the list of TE tunnels that are instantiated.
+> The 'tunnels' container includes the list of TE Tunnels that are instantiated.
 Refer to
-{{TE_TUNNELS}} for further details on the properties of a TE tunnel.
+{{TE_TUNNELS}} for further details on the properties of a TE Tunnel.

 lsps:

 > The 'lsps' container includes the list of TE LSP(s) that are instantiated for
-> TE tunnels.
+> TE Tunnels.
 Refer to {{TE_LSPS}} for further details on the properties of a TE LSP.

 tunnels-path-compute:

-> A Remote Procedure Call (RPC) to request path computation for a specific TE tunnel.
+> A Remote Procedure Call (RPC) to request path computation for a specific TE Tunnel.
 The RPC allows requesting path computation using atomic and stateless operation.
 A tunnel may also be configured in 'compute-only' mode to provide stateful path updates
 - see {{TE_TUNNELS}} for further details.